chmlee/ream-doc-v2/docs/Language/Advanced/Template.md

-# Template Script
+# Template

 ::: warning NOTE
-Template Script is not yet implemented in the current parser.
+Template is not yet implemented in the current parser.

 The goal of the template script is to make datasets modular.
 Save a large datasets in smaller, manageable chunks, and bind them with the script.
 It also makes importing external datasets easier.

-Template script is inspired by template languages.
+Template is inspired by template languages.
 One of the earlier implementations was based on [Jinja](https://jinja.palletsprojects.com), but since the project has moved away from Python, the earlier codes are no longer usable.

 Say you want to bind the following three files: